antrik/isoterik/README.md

 DVD through `/dev/dvd` -- on most systems, this is a link pointing to the primary DVD drive device.
-If you need to use a different device, you have to edit the actual `isoterik` script, changing the value of the `DVD_DEVICE` variable defined near the top of the script.
+If you need to use a different device, you have to edit the actual `isoterik` script, changing the value of the `DVD_DEVICE` variable defined near the top of the script; as well as `dvdfindfile.c` -- which requires a rebuild/reinstall to become effective...

-(Some other setting variables are also available -- most notably to change the verbosity of status output.)
+(Some additional setting variables are available in the `isoterik` script -- most notably to change the verbosity of status output.)

 If a video DVD is present, isoterik first reads its "volume label", which is a short string uniquely identifying the DVD -- usually a shortened but